docdru/plotlywaterfall/README.md

-# plotly-waterfall
+# plotlywaterfall

 ## Description

 A small package adding simple waterfall plotting capabilities on top of the plotly graphing package.
 Waterfall graphs are useful to display e.g. financial data such ans cashflow statements in an easily digestible format.

 While plotly includes basic capabilities to plot waterfall graphs, it ships only limited features.
-This package provides simple, plotly-express-style waterfall graphs with grouping, multiple stacked categories and variable colors.
+The *plotlywaterfall* package provides simple, plotly-express-style waterfall graphs with grouping, multiple stacked categories and variable colors.

 ## Installation